lil peep’s documentary and everything else you need to watch in march

 Hot on the heels of Roma, The Boy Who Harnessed the Wind is the latest Netflix premiere release winning critical-acclaim.
 Written, directed by and starring Chiwetel Ejiofor in his feature directorial debut, the film follows the amazing true story of William Kamkwamba.
 Set in Malawi in 2001, it tells the story of how a young 13-year-old schoolboy -- William -- saves his village from rioting and famine after a poor harvest by creating an electric powered windmill.

 Finally: Finding Neverland.
 The controversial documentary, which airs this week, tells the story of two men who allege they were sexually abused by pop star Michael Jackson as children.
 In over four hours of footage Wade Robson and Jimmy Safechuck discuss in harrowing detail what allegedly happened to them as children at Jackson’s Neverland ranch.
 It makes for difficult watching.
 As i-D’s Alim Kheraj writes: “ Leaving Neverland, however, removes any speculative aspect about Michael Jackson and his relationship with children.
 The inconvenient truth presented in unflinching detail is that Jackson was most likely a paedophile who sexually abused young boys.”
-Leaving Neverland premieres on Channel 4 on 6 and 7 March.
+Leaving Neverland premieres on HBO March 3.